 VPN server in front of a firewall

-The admin has to set up rules for IP packet filtering for the internet interface using a whitelist.
-Whitelisting means that the only VPN traffic allowed has to be defined in advance on the IP mappings; any traffic that cannot be identified by IP address will be prohibited.
+The admin has to set up rules for IP packet filtering for the Internet interface using a whitelist.
+Whitelisting means that the only VPN traffic allowed has to be defined in advance on the IP mappings; any traffic that cannot be identified by IP address will be automatically prohibited.

 VPN server next to a firewall

 A third way is to put the firewall on the same box as the VPN server.
 It means that the VPN server is technically behind the firewall, but they can work well hand in hand since both have routing features.

 This method is ideal for corporations whose firewall is heavily required during day hours and their VPN server is required during the night shift.
 On the other hand, a security expert should be ready to troubleshoot issues at a moment’s notice.

 VPN and NAT